JesseCoretta/go-dirsyn/README.md

 The current state of this package is EXPERIMENTAL.
 It should not be used in mission-critical or production environments, and is prone to breaking changes at any time.
 There are some interesting long-term plans for this package, so it should continue to evolve and grow over time.

 Much research remains before this package can be relied upon implicitly.
-Some functionality is present only to serve as a placeholder, and does exhibit fully standards-compliant behavior at this time.
+Some functionality is present only to serve as a placeholder, and does not exhibit fully standards-compliant behavior at this time.

 Contributions are most welcome.